Over the past three decades, what fads do you think teachers have wasted their time doing the most?

 3. Progress in a lesson

-… stipulated by Ofsted (around 2011) that students must show ‘rapid progress’, school leaders were interpreting the inspection handbook and teachers were expected to show ‘students making rapid progress’ in lesson observations.
-This soon translated into a requirement by school leaders to show progress of some kind in a 20-minute observation!
+… stipulated by English inspection (~2011) that students must show ‘rapid progress’, interpreting the Ofsted handbook, teachers were expected to show ‘students making rapid progress’ in lesson observations.
+This soon filtered down to schools asking teachers to show progress of some kind in a 20-minute observation!

 The result?
 Hearsay; rolled out as a by-product of school inspection.